pepsinic/moody/README.md

 It is built for the web as an exercice.

-Log In/ Log out implementation from scratch
+Log In/ Log out implementation from scratch.
-Then you can choose between 3 emotions (smiley faces) Add a comment to this emotion if you want.
+Then you can choose between 3 emotions (smiley faces).
+Add a comment to this emotion if you want.
 You can see all the emotions in the calendar.